 Know who you're doing business with

-When providing products or services to another business for the first time, Court advises first identifying the risk.
+Before providing products or services to another business for the first time, it's important to identify any risks.

 At a minimum, search the Australian Business Register to confirm the business has a valid ABN.